-Chlorine

-Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
-Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.
+Chlorine Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
+Some people who drink water containing chlorine well in excess of the M RDL could experience irritating effects to their eyes and nose.
 Violation Type DLQR Violation Begin 9/18/2024 Violation End 09/29/2025 Violation Explanation we failed to file this form on time, but we did sample the water daily.
-Public notice received 9/30/2024
+Public notice received 9/30/2024 Violationa